RakhithJK/dbeaver-dbeaver-wiki/GCP-Credentials.md

-DBeaver is integrated with Goofle Cloud IAM authentication.
+DBeaver is integrated with Google Cloud IAM authentication.
 Thus it provides the possibility to authenticate in GCP to access your cloud databases.

 ### Default credentials